TwoAD7/nuclear_halos/README.md

 INFORMATION ABOUT RUNNING SCRIPT:
 ----------------------------------

-* Currently, only set up to work on Windows OS.
+* Currently, only tested on Windows OS.

 The automation scripts were written in python 3.
 If you do not have python 3 installed, you will need to install it as certain functions are only available in python 3.
 A quick gooogle search on how to install python 3 for Windows will provide